The aloe vera plant – effects and ingredients of aloe vera

 - Cellulose

-Aloe vera also contains many of the essential amino acids required by the human organism.
-Non-essential amino acids are also contained in aloe vera and have a positive effect on the human body.
+Aloe vera also contains many of the essential amino acids that are vital for the human body.
+Aloe vera also contains non-essential amino acids, which have a positive effect on the human body.

-Enzymes are essential for human life in order to enable various chemical processes.
-The following have been found in aloe vera:
+Enzymes are essential for human life, enabling various chemical processes.
+The following have been detected in aloe vera:

 - Amylase